2024 presidential candidates: Who are the candidates?

 Donald Trump

-Mr Trump, 77, officially filed paperwork with the FEC to declare himself a candidate in the 2024 election on 15 November 2022.
+Mr Trump, 77, officially filed paperwork with the Federal Election Commission (FEC) to declare himself a candidate in the 2024 election on 15 November 2022.

 Mr Trump is the only US president to face two separate impeachment trials – one after fomenting a violent attack on the US Capitol in hopes of remaining in power despite losing the 2020 election to Mr Biden.